harihara-ibm/powervc_csv/README.md

 Section 7:
 ** Column descriptions for Build CSV sheet **

 Column Title                	Column Description

-1) S.No				             Serial Number of LPAR list.
+1) S.No:-				             Serial Number of LPAR list.
 This is a required field

-2) lpar_name		           Name of LPAR / VM.
+2) lpar_name:-		           Name of LPAR / VM.
 This is a required field

-3) image				           Image to be used for deploy.
+3) image:-				           Image to be used for deploy.
 This is a required field

-4) spec_type		           Specification Type can be openstack (or) powervm
+4) spec_type:-		           Specification Type can be openstack (or) powervm

-5) compute_template        Compute Template (Flavor).
+5) compute_template:-        Compute Template (Flavor).
 													 	 This is a required field when spec_type is openstack

-6) additional_disk_file    File Name to provide specs for additional disks.
+6) additional_disk_file:-    File Name to provide specs for additional disks.
 													 	 Specify none if there are no additional disks

-7) network_name				     Name of the network
+7) network_name:-				     Name of the network

-8) ip_address					     IP Address for the LPAR
-													 Specify 'auto' if you want IP be picked from the pool Specify valid IP address if you need specific IP address
+8) ip_address:-					     IP Address for the LPAR Specify 'auto' if you want IP be picked from the pool Specify valid IP address if you need specific IP address

-9) desired_ec					     Desired Entitled Capacity.
+9) desired_ec:-					     Desired Entitled Capacity.
 														 This is required when spec_type is powervm

-10) desired_vcpu				   Desired Virutal CPU.
+10) desired_vcpu:-				   Desired Virutal CPU.
 													 	 This is required when spec_type is powervm

-11) desired_mem					   Desired Memory (MB).
+11) desired_mem:-					   Desired Memory (MB).
 													 	 This is required when spec_type is powervm

-12) min_ec						     Minimum Entitled Capacity.
+12) min_ec:-						     Minimum Entitled Capacity.
 														 This is required when spec_type is powervm

-13) max_ec						     Maximum Entitled Capacity.
+13) max_ec:-						     Maximum Entitled Capacity.
 														 This is required when spec_type is powervm

-14) min_vcpu					     Minimum Virtual CPU.
+14) min_vcpu:-					     Minimum Virtual CPU.
 														 This is required when spec_type is powervm

-15) max_vcpu					     Maximum Virtual CPU.
+15) max_vcpu:-					     Maximum Virtual CPU.
 														 This is required when spec_type is powervm

-16) shared_weight				   Uncapped Shared Weight.
+16) shared_weight:-				   Uncapped Shared Weight.
 Value must be (0 - 255)
 														 This is required when spec_type is powervm

-17) shared_proc_pool_name  Shared Processor Pool Name.
+17) shared_proc_pool_name:-  Shared Processor Pool Name.
 														 This is required when spec_type is powervm

-18) min_mem						     Minimum Memory.
+18) min_mem:-						     Minimum Memory.
 														 This is required when spec_type is powervm

-19) max_mem						     Maximum Memory.
+19) max_mem:-						     Maximum Memory.
 														 This is required when spec_type is powervm

-20) proc_comp_mode				 Processor Compatibility Mode.
+20) proc_comp_mode:-				 Processor Compatibility Mode.
 														 This is required when spec_type is powervm

-21) stor_conn_grp				   Storage Connectivity Group Name.
+21) stor_conn_grp:-				   Storage Connectivity Group Name.
 														 This is required when spec_type is powervm

-22) srr_cap						     Simplified Remote Restart Capability.
+22) srr_cap:-						     Simplified Remote Restart Capability.
 Specify true or false This is required when spec_type is powervm.

-23) availability_priority	 Availability priority Value must be (0 - 255)
+23) availability_priority:-	 	 Availability priority Value must be (0 - 255)
 															 This is required when spec_type is powervm

 Section 8:
 ** Column descriptions for Additional Storage CSV sheet **

 Column Title                Column Description

-1) lpar_name					   VM name for which disks to be attached
+1) lpar_name:-					   VM name for which disks to be attached
 												 	 This is a required field

-2) num_of_disks				   Number of Disks to be attached This is a required field
+2) num_of_disks:-				   Number of Disks to be attached This is a required field

-3) disk_size_1					 Size for additional disk number 1.
+3) disk_size_1:-					 Size for additional disk number 1.
 Size in GB This is a required field

-4) storage_template_1		 Storage template name for disk number 1
+4) storage_template_1:-		 Storage template name for disk number 1
 													 This is a required field

-5) multi_attach_1				 Multi Attach property for disk number 1
+5) multi_attach_1:-				 Multi Attach property for disk number 1
 													 This is a required field

 If more than one disk to be attached: define disk_size_2, storage_template_2, multi_attach_2